Files

 Indicates whether extra source lines should be added after the actual

 line number of the backtrace.
-Only makes sense if :source
+Only makes sense if :source has been

 specified with a true value.
 If specified, indicates the number of